[TOC]

 - Discussion on the Use of GEGLU:

-mentioned that when using GEGLU, the transformerās FFN intermediate linear layer requires a two-fold increase in output dimensionality. - Decreasing Parameter Overhead of GEGLU Models:
+@sentialxasked about the advantage of using the GEGLU activation function in transformer models, pointing out that it adds more parameters and offers negligible performance improvement.@ad8eclaimed that the use of GEGLU shrinks dimensions, thus keeping parameter counts the same.
+In response,@sentialxmentioned that when using GEGLU, the transformerās FFN intermediate linear layer requires a two-fold increase in output dimensionality. - Decreasing Parameter Overhead of GEGLU Models:

-explained that itās a common strategy to reduce the intermediate size in models employing GEGLU (or its variants) so that they maintain parameter equivalence, citing llamaās use of an 8/3 multiplier instead of the standard 4x multiplier in its FFN layer to offset the use of swiglu. - Clarification on Model Size with Respect to GEGLU:
+@bob80333explained that itās a common strategy to reduce the intermediate size in models employing GEGLU (or its variants) so that they maintain parameter equivalence, citing llamaās use of an 8/3 multiplier instead of the standard 4x multiplier in its FFN layer to offset the use of swiglu. - Clarification on Model Size with Respect to GEGLU:

-.
+@maxmaticalclarified that the hidden size for the transformerās FFN layer would be16/3when applyingswigluafter implementingllama's strategy of an 8/3 multiplier.
 They provided the NVIDIA/Megatron-LM implementation as a code reference. - Introduction of New Member

-, a professional involved in deploying AI models and an aspiring machine learning researcher, introduced themselves to the community. - Inquiry into Flow-Based Models:
+@mouldysoul:@mouldysoul, a professional involved in deploying AI models and an aspiring machine learning researcher, introduced themselves to the community. - Inquiry into Flow-Based Models:

-requested guidance and resources to better understand flow-based models, emphasizing their interest in understanding the modelsā bijective mappings, faster sampling capabilities than diffusion models, better interpolation, and their potential relation with optimal transport theory.
+@mouldysoulrequested guidance and resources to better understand flow-based models, emphasizing their interest in understanding the modelsā bijective mappings, faster sampling capabilities than diffusion models, better interpolation, and their potential relation with optimal transport theory.

 Links mentioned: